domnian/PaperDragon/README.md

 To compile PaperDragon, you need JDK 16 and an internet connection.

-Clone this repo, run `./gradlew applyPatches`, then `./gradlew reobfJar` from your terminal.
+Clone this repo, run `./gradlew applyPatches`, then `./gradlew createReobfBundlerJar` from your terminal.
 You can find the compiled jar in the `PaperDragon-Server/build/libs` directory.

 To get a full list of tasks, run `./gradlew tasks`.